KweziJaji/SalesDataProject/README.md

   ## Set Up Google Resources
   -	Create a project in Google Cloud
-  -	Set up a service account
+  -	Set up a service account.
+The service account needs to have the following roles:
+    * BigQuery Admin
+    * Compute Admin
+    * Storage Admin
   -	Create a key for the service account and download the json version
   -	Change directory into the Terraform folder and edit the files to point to your key file
   -	Run the following command to create the GCP resources: